Dr. Barry Sears’s Nutritional Tips

 2. Eat enough low-fat protein at each meal that can fit on the palm of your hand.
 This is about 3 oz. of low-fat protein for women and 4 oz. of low-fat protein for men.
 The protein increases satiety so you are less likely to snack between meals.

-3. Never let more than 5 hours go by with a balanced meal or snack to maintain appetite suppression by keeping your hormones in a zone that is not too how or too low.
+3. Never let more than 5 hours go by with a balanced meal or snack to maintain appetite suppression by keeping your hormones in a zone that is not too high or too low.
 You know if you are successful if you are not hungry five hours after your last meal with peak mental focus.

 About Dr. Barry Sears